Flight Review

 • Strengthening of the landing gear.

-• Removal of seating or interior equipment.
+• Removing seats or interior equipment.

 Runway Markings